 We had to enhance the ST_Simplify() function to optionally retain geometries that were simplified out of existence.
 For example, look at this map of building footprints (in red), simplified to a 30 meter tolerance (in green).

 Many of the buildings are smaller than 30 meters, and simply disappear from the green map.
 To create an attractive rendering, we want to keep the tiny buildings around, in their simplest form, so they fill out the picture.
 For PostGIS 2.2, we added a second parameter to ST_Simplify() to “preserve collapsed” geometries rather than throwing them out.

 Reducing representation size

-If you don’t work with strongly-typed programming languages you probably don’t put a lot of thought into how much space a representation takes, but different representations can take drastically different amounts of size to store the
+If you don’t work with strongly-typed programming languages you probably don’t put a lot of thought into how much space a representation takes, but different representations can take drastically different amounts of size to store the same value.

 The number “5” can be stored as a:

 - a 1-byte character,

 So, for this example, there’s an eight-times storage size win available, just for choosing a good representation.